Copyright © 1999 - 2019 GoDaddy Operating Company, LLC. All Rights Reserved

 5. If you drive out with a travel letter and turn in your car permit, since you will have no visa and no FMM, you can not obtain a car permit to re-enter Mexico with your car.
 Your car will have to remain outside of Mexico until such time as your visa issued and you return to where it is located.

-Church Marriage in Mexico is not recognized by the Mexican government.
-One needs to have a civil marriage which is then registered.
+When one marries in a church in Mexico, your marriage is not recognized by the Mexican government.
+One needs to have a registered civil marriage.

-To authenticate (Legalize) Canadian documents here is the information since Canadian documents can not be apostille.
-American documents such as birth certificates and marriage license can be apostille in the state where issued.
+When requested, Canadian documents may not be apostille so they need to be legalized.
+Here is the information for documents needing autentication.
+American documents such as birth certificates and marriage license may be apostille in the state where issued.

-Change of Status is to be reported to INM within 90 days including marriage, divorce, death of spouse, address, employer, earning income, SAT taxation accounts changed to inactive, etc. to avoid a fine.
+Changes in your status is to be reported to INM within 90 days.
+These include marriage, divorce, death of spouse, address, employer, earning income, SAT taxation accounts changed to inactive, etc. to avoid a fine.
 It requires an on-line form to be completed.
 Then one presents a letter, passport, and visa plus other documents related to the issue.
 Your passport and visa will be returned immediately.
 In 3 plus weeks you will receive an email from INM indicating the change is completed.
 INM no longer retains your visa allowing you to travel while your change is processed.
 In the event of the death of a spouse, you do not actually do the change for the person who passed away.
 You do the status change for the person who is now a widow / widower.
 It includes the death certificate plus copy, both passports and both visas plus copies.
 Required is a letter and on-line form.
 All is to be submitted within 90 days of the person's passing.
 There is no fee.
 If you need help, pls. ask me.

 Humanitarian Visa: $0